ritu1337/anti-scamaz/README.md

 - Use proxy in Chrome if you don't want the server to see your IP.
 - IP logging is completely disabled.

+#### Contact / Feedback
+Post here, tweet at @RiTu1337, or whisper me memes on twitch.

 #### Big beautiful man
 https://www.youtube.com/user/h3h3Productions